FireInsidE-fie/EPROM/vim.md

 **The** perfect text editor.
 An in-terminal text editor to edit text files, code and do a lot of stuff.
 [[nvim]]
-The cheasheet motions, commands and actions found below are to be executed in normal mode.
 # Vim modes
 ## Normal mode